Dino-Tech/Home-Assistant-Main/README.md

 ### Main Kiosk Screen
 Main panel has auto-changing background images, sleep and wake functions that are controlled via motion, time of day/night,  voice activated and presence detection.
 The drop downs selection keeps the screen less cluttered until needed to select popups to view so backgrounds are more visible when not in use....

-The end result is like having 30 different views that can accessed via one main screen... with one path, `/lovelace/0` without having to navigate to another view and that was my goal! *(see aditional picture 'Pop-up' gallery link below)*
+The end result is like having 30 different views that can be accessed via *_one_* main screen... with one path, `/lovelace/0` without having to navigate to another view and that was my goal! *(see aditional picture 'Pop-up' gallery link below)*

 <img src="https://github.com/Dino-Tech/Home-Assistant-Main/blob/master/screenshots_tablet/1.png" />